pjakiela/stata/regression-table.md

 `eststo` is a Stata command that allows you to save the results of a regression.
-Immediately after you run any regression, your results are saved in a collection of local macros and matrices (you can see what is saved by typing `ereturn list` immediately after running your regreession).
+Immediately after you run any regression, your results are saved in a collection of local macros and matrices (you can see what is saved by typing `ereturn list` immediately after running your regression).
 These locals are over-written as soon as you run another regression - so we need to save them somewhere.
 This is what `eststo` does.

 `eststo` is very easy to use.
 You can simply type `eststo` after running any regression.
 Alternatively, you can preceed